OmarShehata/OmarShehata/README.md

 Marketing, propaganda, and art, can all be considered "applied memetics".

+### Contact

+My preferred method of communication is in public (this way my answers help others, or others can correct me).
+You can @ me in any of the online communities I'm in, or open a GitHub issue in my personal repo here: https://github.com/OmarShehata/OmarShehata/issues.

 ### Open questions

 - What is the frontier of "dark memetics"?
 How accurate are models of the behavior of human populations at places like Graphika, Palantir, and social media companies?